loafey/master-thesis/Notes/AsmSpec.typ

 For structs (i.e data types without multiple constructors), the allocation works the exact same way, but the first byte is not used for a tag and that space can be freely used for fields.

+=== Allocating values on the stack
+Similary to data types, all variables  are allocated in the same way.
+Non-data type variables i.e intetegers and booleans etc, are allocated and alligned to addresses based on their size.
+If a 4 byte integer is allocated on the stack, padding might have to be added to align it to an address which is a multiple of 4.
+After all variables are allocated, padding will be added to align the stack pointer to a multiple of 8.

 #pagebreak()
 #bibliography("Refs.bib")